DiaanEngelbrecht/linkd/README.md

 # Linkd

-A simple actor model framework that takes inspiration from OTP in the erlang ecosystem.
+A simple lightweight actor model framework that takes inspiration from OTP in the erlang ecosystem.

-Linkd is a high level abstraction that focuses more on high level features.
+Linkd focuses more on high level features.
 It assumes you call it inside an async tokio runtime.

 ## Getting started